emonhossainraihan/Notes/JS_Udemy.md

 const charmander=CreatePokemon('charmander','fire')
 charmander.attack()

-//Constructor Functions  (new)
+// Constructor Functions  (new)

 function Pokemon(name,weapon){
-    this.name=name;  //this-> didn't reffer to windows
-    this.weapon=weapon; //The only way to add properties to a constructor is this.something }
+    this.name=name;  // this-> didn't reffer to windows this.weapon=weapon; // The only way to add properties to a constructor is this.something }

-Pokemon.prototype.attack=function(){    //here I can't use arrow function as it is lexically blocked
+Pokemon.prototype.attack=function(){  // here I can't use arrow function as it is lexically blocked
     return 'attack with '+this.weapon
 }
-const charmanderX=new Pokemon('charmander','fire') //this new reffer to charmander => new binding this
+const charmanderX=new Pokemon('charmander','fire')
+// this new reffer to charmander => new binding this

 //build-in constructor